This post may contain affiliate links. Please read The Leaven of Life’s disclosure policy.

 - Knead until the dough is smooth and elastic (it should still be quite moist at this point).
 If you are using a machine, knead for about 8 minutes.
 If you are kneading by hand this might take closer to 12 minutes.

-- Turn the dough out onto a well-floured surface and divide into two equal portions.
+- Turn the dough out onto a well-floured surface and divide into three equal portions.
 Shape each lump of dough into a loaf by alternating rolling it in on itself and tucking the ends towards the middle.
 You want the top of the loaf to be as smooth as possible.

 - Transition the dough to the prepared pans.
 Cover with a damp cloth and let it rise for 35 minutes.
 While it is rising, preheat your oven to 350°.